-Source: Statistics Norway, Konjunkturtendensene 3/2021
+Source: Statistics Norway, Konjunkturtendensene 4/2021

-- GDP growth contracted by 2.5 % in 2020 driven by reduced private consumption, reduced investments and reduced export. - Rebound in GDP expected in 2021 with growth of 3.6% driven by a reversal of negative development in private consumption and export in 2020.
+- GDP growth contracted by 2.3 % in 2020 driven by reduced private consumption, reduced investments and reduced export. - Rebound in GDP in 2021 with growth of 4.1% driven by a reversal of negative development in private consumption, investments and export in 2020.

-Source: Statistics Norway, August 2021
+Source: Statistics Norway, November 2021

-The Norwegian economy contracted in March and April 2020 (-10.5%) but showed a strong rebound from May to October 2020 and again from April in 2021.
-Mainland GDP contracted 2.5 % in 2020. -1.0% in Q1 2021 and +1.4% in Q2 2021.
-Lower infection rates, higher vaccination rates and easing in infection control measures have lifted the economy and most remaining infection control measures were lifted September 24th 2021.
+• The Norwegian economy contracted in March and April 2020 (-10.5%) but showed a strong rebound from May to October 2020 and again from April in 2021.
+Mainland GDP contracted 2.3 % in 2020. -0.7% in Q1 2021, +1.1% in Q2 2021 and +2.6% in Q3 2021.
+Lower infection rates, higher vaccination rates and easing in infection control measures have lifted the economy and most remaining infection control measures were lifted September 24th, but due to spreading of the Omicron variant and increased uncertainty some measures were reimplemented again December 9th, but mostly lifted again February 1st